steelbrain/steelbrain.github.io/_posts/2017-03-13-linter-v2-released.md

 ## Tooltip Enhancements

-We all know how intruding tooltips can become when they follow your keyboard, therefore in v2 We've added an option for them to follow your mouse.
+We all know how intrusive tooltips can become when they follow your keyboard, therefore in v2 We've added an option for them to follow your mouse.
 This provides a much more comfortable Linter experience.

 <img alt="Linter UI Default following Mouse" src="https://cloud.githubusercontent.com/assets/4278113/23876163/ebec18ca-085d-11e7-9137-b7a2c6ff6a14.gif" />
 <img alt="Linter UI Default Follows Keyboard" src="https://cloud.githubusercontent.com/assets/4278113/23876225/3f5d8a98-085e-11e7-8c4f-171b8aa46367.gif" />